 CachedUpdates If true then updates are held locally instead of being written to the database, when changes are posted.
 Only when the ApplyUpdates method is called are the changes written to the database.
 The CancelUpdates method can be used to roll back all changes to the last time ApplyUpdates was called.
 This performs a form of Commit/Rollback without having to write data to the database itself.
 Database A reference to the TIBDatabase managing the connection to the database used for this dataset.
 DatasetCloseAction Set to "DiscardChanges" (default) or "SaveChanges".
 This determines how the dataset handles a modified but un posted row when the dataset is closed.
 If "SaveChanges" is selected then the row is posted before closing the dataset.
 Otherwise, the changes are silently discarded.
-ReadOnly Set to true to disable changes to an otherwise writeable dataset.
 Transaction A reference to the transaction under which the dataset is read from the database and updates are applied.
 Unidirectional If true then the dataset can only be scrolled forwards.
 Avoids the need to create and maintain a large internal buffer pool (see BufferChunks above).